-If a naming or renaming request is for a library or park and does not involve funding, then the Parks and Recreation Commission shall hold a public hearing to consider the necessity or desirability of naming the park/facility, and the proposed name and any alternatives.
-The public hearing will be announced in a local newspaper at least thirty (30) days in advance of the hearing.
+If a naming or renaming request is for a library or park, the designated City's Commission shall hold a public hearing to consider the necessity or desirability of naming the park/facility, and the proposed name and any alternatives.
+The public hearing will be announced on the commission's website for at least thirty (30) days in advance of the hearing.

-The Parks and Recreation Commission shall prepare a recommendation for action by the City Council.
-The recommendation shall include no more than three (3) names for the facility that the

-Commission deemed most appropriate under this policy and the reason for the Commission's selection.
+The designated City's Commission shall prepare a recommendation for action by the City Council.
+The recommendation shall include no more than three (3) names for the asset that the Commission deemed most appropriate under this framework (policy) and the reason for the Commission's selections.